giangstrider/uniswap-v3-event-pipeline/README.md

 Attached SQL dump file for TimescaleDB at `dump/swap.sql`.

 ## Further improvements
-- Tuning interval speed of listener
+- Tuning interval speed of listener: currently running in synchronous mode, and any other calls will blocked.
+Turn in into async model.
 - The listener polling speed is limited by the Ethereum node, consider using WSS.
+- Add more metrics for monitoring and alerting.